kjarir/funny-mario/README.md

 pip install -r requirements.txt uvicorn app:app --reload

-npm run dev (to run the project, no need to run the backend seperately it runs concureently!)
+npm run dev (to run the project, no need to run the backend seperately it runs concurently!)

 ## 🎥 Demo